is-leeroy-jenkins/Sniffy/README.md

-# Sissy
+# Sniffy

-A simple .NET WPF application that can be used to establish TCP (raw) or WebSocket connections and exchange text messages for testing/debugging purposes.
+Sniffy is a simple .NET WPF application that can be used to establish TCP (raw) or WebSocket connections and exchange text messages for testing/debugging purposes.

 - Supports TCP connections with a dual-mode socket (IPv6 and IPv4) and optionally using TLS